 To complement their Tsimis recipe in The Mile End Cookbook, Noah and Rae Bernamoff offer another honey-sweetened vegetable dish: Brussels Sprouts.
 Here they also call for roasting, but the sprouts are given a high-heat treatment, emerging from the oven blistered and crisp.
 And then instead of coating the sprouts in a honey glaze, they use the sweetener to candy walnuts.
 A final flourish of sauteed Granny Smith apples completes the dish, balancing the bitter notes of the sprouts and nuts.

-Entries tagged with 'noah and rae bernamoff'
+'noah and rae bernamoff' on Serious Eats

 For a traditional dish, Tsimis doesn't have the best reputation—most references to the dish include the words "mushy" or "cloying."
 Noah and Rae Bernamoff, however, employ some tricks in their recipe in The Mile End Cookbook to update the dish.
 They first roast the carrots to develop complexity and cook them almost all the way through in dry heat.
 Next, the carrots are tossed in a honey-thyme mixture with a mix of dried fruit and ginger.
 Finally, a huge handful of toasted sunflower seeds are tossed in for contrasting texture and slightly bitter, nutty bursts of flavor.